trisulnsm/dinodoc/trisuldocs/docs/lua/tutorial1.md

-# Quickstart tutorial 1 – Getting started
+# Tutorial 1 Getting started

 This tutorial will get you started from scratch to a working script.

 We will assume you have installed Trisul and Web Trisul.
 You do not need to install LUA because it is embedded into the Trisul Probe.

 ## Hello World

 Lets get started with a simple “hello world” example.
 We will run the script first, see its output, and then start exploring it.

-:::note[GOALS]
+:::info[GOALS]

 Get started by learning where to place LUA scripts, how to run in development mode, how to view logs.